andreas-wilm/lofreq3/README.md

 - Testing: end to end testing (and comparison to old LoFreq) on spike-in and real data and publish as notebook
 - Testing: mincov and maxcov filter (coverage() function) in the presence of indels
-- Testing: Coverage in vcf
-- Testing: SB output in vcf
+- Testing: add unit tests for SB,DP,DP4 vs LoFreq2
 - Docs: Add installation notes
 - Docs: Add docs on filtering (bcftools recipes)
 - Release: tag version and provide binary compiled with hts_nim_static_builder